Skip to main content

 99.3Up

-Source: NFIB Small Business Optimism Index (Feb 10, 2026)
+Source: NFIB Small Business Economic Trends (Feb 10, 2026)

-Firms Seeking Financing
+Employer Firms Applying for Financing

-Source: Federal Reserve Small Business Credit Survey 2025 (2025 report)
+Source: Federal Reserve Small Business Credit Survey 2026 report (Mar 5, 2026)

-Small Firms Using AI
+Employer Firms Using AI Tools

 U.S. CPI Inflation (Jan 2026 YoY)